SAP/spartacus-docs/_pages/home/updating-to-version-2211.35/migration.md

 1. In `package.json`, set your `@spartacus` libraries to `“~2211.36.1"`, except `@spartacus/schematics`.

-1. Run the following command to install the updated dependencies:
+1. Run the following command in the workspace of your Angular application to install the updated dependencies:

    ```bash